 Designers should be able to listen to and hear counterarguments, understand them.
-Designers should be open enough to change their point of view if there is a better solution and then — just as vehemently and strongly — defend that new one.
+Designers should be open enough to change their point of view if there is a better solution and then — just as vehemently and vigorously — defend that new one.

 I think this is a matter of balance: a solid opinion opened to weighed-in transformations.

 Airbnb very well managed to maintain a balance between what is measurable and what is purely aesthetic.
-Amazon and Booking, on the other hand leaned heavily on measurability, thus everything there looks the way it looks.
+Amazon and Booking, on the other hand, leaned heavily on measurability; thus everything there looks the way it looks.

 In Booking, everything screams it has been optimized to squeeze every tiny bit of profit out of you every single moment.